-The objective of the Memphis Depot's Community Relations Plan is to establish an ongoing method of communication and interaction with the community in order to share information and involve interested parties in decisions regarding the Depot's environmental cleanup program.
+The goal of the Memphis Depot's Community Relations Plan is to establish an ongoing dialogue and interaction with the community in order to share information and involve interested parties in decisions regarding the Depot's environmental cleanup program.

-Effective communication and timely information exchanges with the public are essential for establishing and maintaining the community's trust, understanding and support.
-This plan is intended to provide guidance for community relations activities throughout the continuing environmental investigation and cleanup at the Memphis Depot.
-Through the activities described in this plan, the Depot staff will respond to community concerns in an appropriate and timely manner, and will ensure that the information is presented clearly, concisely and accurately for the community.
+Recognizing that effective communication and timely information exchanges with the public are essential to the progress of this program, this plan is intended to provide guidance for community relations activities.
+The activities described in this plan will help to strengthen relationships with the community by responding to concerns in an appropriate and timely manner by encouraging public input about environmental activities, and by ensuring that all information is presented clearly, concisely and accurately for the community.